M3L-DC/exercice-me/README.md

 - Storybook deployed on Github page
 - List of your github repositories somewhere
 - List of your design work hosted somewhere (equivalent of Github for developpers)
+- List of your epics and story within repo

 ## What are we waiting for